REC4N/audio_characterization_system/README.md

 ## Configuration process:
 Vivado 2022.2 and Pynq Image V3 were used for this project.
 1. Git clone project into local machine.
 2. Open Vivado 2022.2.
 On the Tcl console, change the current directory to the Vivado folder from this repository.
-Then create the project by running `source
+Then create the project by running `source generateSystemProject.tcl`.
+This will open the project on the local machine.
+3. Download the official PYNQ image from http://www.pynq.io/board.html .
+Be sure to download a version >= 3.0.
+4. Follow the Startup guide to get the PYNQ system running.
+It can be found here: https://pynq.readthedocs.io/en/latest/getting_started/pynq_z2_setup.html#pynqz2-board-setup
+5. Connect the PYNQ to the internet by connecting its ethernet cable into the Router.
+On a bash shell connected to the system through Serial (baud rate = 115200), run `sudo pip3 install soundfile` to install the extra dependency.
+6. Run the script ` audio_characterization_main.ipynb` sequentially in order to record (or load) audio data, process it, and output the data as a file to the SD card and play it.

 ## How can I change the input signal and environment filter files?
 The `audio_characterization_main.ipynb` showcases how to do it, by either using pre-recorded wav files, or record new ones.